 When the destination D receives the accumulated RREQ message, it measures the number of packets received Prec.
 Then it constructs a MAC on Prec with the key shared by the sender and the destination.
 The RREP contains the source and destination ids, The MAC of Prec , the accumulated route from the RREQ, which are digitally signed by the destination.
 The RREP is sent towards the source on the reverse route R1.
-Each intermediate node along the reverse route from D to S checks the RREP packet to compute success ratio as, threshold value) the trust counter value is further decreased or increased respectively.
+Each intermediate node along the reverse route from D to S checks the RREP packet to compute success ratio as, maximum than SR min (where SR min is the minimum threshold value) the trust counter value is further decreased or increased respectively.

-$$SRi = \frac{FCni}{Prec} \tag{2}$$
+$$SRi = \frac{FCni}{\text{Prec}} \tag{2}$$

 Where Prec is the number of packets received at D in time interval t1.
-The $FCn_i$ values of $n_i$ can be got from the corresponding NTT of the node.
-The success ratio value $SR_i$ is then added with the RREP packet.
-For any node $n_k$ , if $SR_k$ is either minimum or maximum than SR min (where SR min is the minimum
+The FCn_i values of n_i can be got from the corresponding NTT of the node.
+The success ratio value SR_i is then added with the RREP packet.
+For any node n_k , if SR_k is either minimum or